PredixDev/px-simple-chart-common-behavior/README.md

 ##### Public Properties

-The Px-Simple-Chart-Common-Behavior defines the following public properties:
+The `px-simple-chart-common-behavior` defines the following public properties:

 `width` - sets the width of the component in pixels.
 `height` - sets the height of the component in pixels.

 ##### Private Properties

-The Px-Simple-Chart-Common-Behavior defines the following private properties:
+The `px-simple-chart-common-behavior` defines the following private properties:

 `defaultWidth` - sets the default width of the component in pixels.
 `defaultHeight` - sets the default height of the component in pixels.